waleedmm/ARVR-Africa-3D-Nursing-VR-Simulator/README.md

 this is an education project for nursing simulation.
 It's submitted to the contest of ARVR Africae 2022 (online hackthon).

 # Team
--Dina AL-Shorbagy
+- Dina AL-Shorbagy
-Amira El sayed
+- Amira El sayed
-Alaa’ Allah Hilal
+- Alaa’ Allah Hilal
-Dr-Mona Gabr
+- Dr-Mona Gabr
-Waleed Mohamed
+- Waleed Mohamed

 # introdction